kosinaz/DominoTower/README.md

-# Domino Tower
+# Domino Towers

 Simple domino game with a twist.

-Click on a domino to build the foundation of your tower, then add matching elements as long as you can to reach the highest score!
+Click on a domino to build the foundation of your tower, then add matching elements as long as you can!

 The lighter windows indicate matching dominoes.
+When you run out of them, the building of a next tower will be started.

+Higher towers mean higher final score!

 In development:

-* Multiple towers to use up all the remaining dominoes
 * Recordable highscores
 * Time bonus, straight bonus
 * Different themes and higher numbers on dominoes